KieMerr17/workout-log/README.md

 9. I want user names and emails to be stored on Google Sheets
 10. I want the user to get feedback on an incorrect input
 11. I want data entry to be validated
+12. I want the users to have an option to Exit the log

 [Back to Table Of Contents](#table-of-contents)